joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 In the US a lease from ARIN is at minimum $275 [a year](https://www.arin.net/resources/fees/fee_schedule/).

 My Google Fiber residential 1G plan is $70 a month.
 A business 1G plan is $100.
 I don’t know if the 1G plan comes with static IPs or not.
 The business 2G plan is $250 a month.
 An ARIN allocation is more expensive than all of those!
-Getting a Business Plan likely requires registering a business at your home address, which I would have to research how to do.
+But getting a Business Plan likely requires registering a business at your home address, which I would have to research how to do.

-The solution to this cost is to have more friends who have ARIN allocations who are willing to give you a portion theirs lol.
+The solution to this cost is to have more friends.
+Friends in particular that have ARIN allocations and are willing to give you a portion theirs lol.

 # DHCPv6 Tricks